 Moving a handful of physical workloads to virtual hosts -- or what's commonly referred to as a physical to virtual (P2V) migration -- can be a pretty trivial task.
 Each major hypervisor provides the P2V tools you need to take a beige box running your favorite version of Windows or Linux and add it to the many virtual workloads running in your virtualization cluster.
-VMware Converter and Hyper-V
+VMware Converter and Hyper-V Virtual Machine Manager (VMM) both have decent features for moving basic workloads.
+With VMware Converter coupled with vCenter, you can even schedule when you want a P2V migration to take place.

 But what happens when you need to move a couple hundred or even a couple thousand workloads, need to convert workloads with hundreds of gigabytes or terabytes of data, or even need to roll back from virtual to physical after encountering post-migration problems?
 In these cases, VMware converter or VMM just won't cut it, especially if you need to minimize downtime between conversions.
 There are few things more frustrating than returning from the weekend to find that a scheduled migration failed or didn't finish during the conversion window.